What is the ideal location in your home for a gas furnace?

 Furnaces generate heat—and lots of it.
 So do water heaters, washers, and dryers.
 Too much heat in one confined space can lead to problems.
 As tempting as it might be to put all these appliances into one laundry closet (provided there’s enough physical room), you could run into overheating problems down the road.

 As a general rule of thumb, every cubit foot of natural gas burned by a gas furnace requires 15 cubic feet of air for intake and 15 cubic feet of air for the dilution of gas byproducts.
-A Daikin DM97MC Whole-House Gas Furnace, for instance, is capable of generating up to 140,000 BTU per-hour.
+Most gas furnaces are capable of generating at least 140,000 BTU per-hour.
 Since one cubic foot of gas is equal to 1,000 BTUs, this means that it uses 140 cubic feet of gas per-hour at its highest speed or 2.3 feet of gas per minute.
 This means this system needs about 70 cubic feet of air every minute.